sudarsang/springmvc-bootstrap-mockito/README.md

 springmvc-bootstrap-mockito
 ===========================

-A SpringMVC showcase with Hibernate, Bootstrap, JUnit, Mockito
+A SpringMVC showcase with Hibernate, Bootstrap, JUnit, Mockito, Validation.

-This can be used as a sample project to startwith all the mentioned technologies.
+This could be used as a sample project to startwith all these technologies.
 Could be easily extended to complex applications with various pages.

-Includes the power of Bootstrap CSS and JUnit, Mockito which is necessaary for a production level application.
+Includes the power of Bootstrap, CSS, JUnit, Mockito which is necessaary for a production level standard application.